abanoubmts/Project5/README.md

 please find the below implementaion details :-
 -------------------------------------------------------
-1- Share project before any implment the required changes 2- import authentication firbase "import com.firebase.ui.auth.AuthUI" and use function called (launchSign_AUTH) 3- Add Constants object to collect all used constants note : you can refer to constants class
+1- Share project before any implment the required changes and kindly note we add layout tag in authentication layout to enable data binding 2- import authentication firbase "import com.firebase.ui.auth.AuthUI" and use function called (launchSign_AUTH)  and kindly note this way of 3 ways for firbase authentication
+3- Add Constants object to collect all used constants note : you can refer to constants class
 4- Create activity result to start another activity and receive a result from firbase result for authentication status